rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 2. [Error detection](#error-detection)
 3. [Validation Notifications](#validation-notification)

 ### Error Prevention

 The best interaction a user can have with a form is to easily enter their data and move on, never aware of blocking validation.
 We can help our users avoid validation by clearly identifying required form fields, Using clear and informative text for labels, and providing persistent formatting instructions.
 The following requirements will help reduce user exposure to form blocking validation.

+When constructing form elements you
 -  **Should**
   - Provide an explanation to the user when the submit button is not available
   - Clearly label required fields
-  - Provide a clear an informative title for the form
+  - Provide a clear informative form title
-  - Create a clean and easy to understand layout by placing groups of form fields into fieldsets and provide adequate spacing of all elements within the form
+  - Create a clean and easy to understand layout by placing groups of form fields into fieldsets and providing adequate spacing
   - Accept and filter multiple formats for data
-  - Use helper text slots to state content requirements
   - Use helper text to clearly and concisely inform the user of formatting requirements
   - Integrate input masking that can clearly visualize formatting expectations
-  - Do not
 - **Should Not**
-  -  Alter the user provided input to make it validate without providing the user with a validation message conveying this change
+  -  Alter the user provided input to make it validate
   -  Place formatting help or expectations in the placeholder of an input

 #### markup properties
   - `required`
   - `aria-required`
   - `aria-describedby` id array for other static elements such as help text
 #### Required Form Fields

 - Only require fields that are absolutely needed
 - Required fields use an asterisks to indicate that the field is required.
 - Optional fields within a form where the bulk of elements are required should append the (Optional) text to their label
 - Don't use color alone to convey required or non required fields

-Using an asterisks, to the right of the input labels is a widely-adopted method notifying users that a form control is required.
-Additionally, when a majority of the inputs in a form are required mark the optional fields as "(optional)"

 ##### On Rest
 - **Must**
   - Set `Required` and or `aria-required` to true for inputs that must be completed by the user
 - **Should**
   - Require only fields that are absolutely needed
   - Ensure assistive technology is provided text conveying that the field is required
 ##### On validation
 - **Must**
   - Identify each field in error